I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 And, oh dear, this is all the work of Sir Edward James, described as an eccentric member of the English upper class.
 So maybe, this folly fixation does seem to be a British thing.

 Here was a structure truly worthy of the word folly, or any of its synonyms such as idiocy, recklessness, or absurdity.

 Lord Byron called William Thomas Beckford “England’s wealthiest son.”
 In 1771, he inherited a vast fortune from his father, who had made his money from sugar plantations in Jamaica staffed by slave labour.

 In 1796, he embarked on a construction project like no other.
 He began the process of building an enormous Gothic-style cathedral on his estate in Wiltshire, central England.
 It was to be his home and was called Fonthill Abbey.

 So, this was not a folly in the sense that it had no purpose.
-Beckford turned to the fashionable architect James Wyatt to turn his vision into a reality.
+Beckford turned to the fashionable architect James Wyatt to make his vision a reality.
 But, there were problems.
-To start with Wyatt was a lush and was absent from the job site a lot due to intoxication.
+To start with, Wyatt was a lush and was absent from the job site a lot due to intoxication.
 So Beckford, a man with no training in construction, supervised the workforce of 500.

 A dominant feature of the abbey was a 376-foot (84-metre) tower.
 But it collapsed.
 It was rebuilt and collapsed again.
 The third effort was more successful.

 Once he moved into the cavernous abbey, Beckford was less than enamoured of the place.
 His biographer, James Lees-Milne, quotes him as complaining “Oh what a fatal abode!
 Here it smokes, there the wind blows in (and so would the rain if it were raining); every tower is a conveyor of rheumatism.”